Second 'black box' found in China Eastern plane crash | Business

 - China

-The second “black box” has been recovered from the crash of a China Eastern Boeing 737-800 that killed 132 people last week, Chinese state media said Sunday.
+The second "black box" has been recovered from the crash of a China Eastern Boeing 737-800 that killed all 132 people on board last week, Chinese state media said Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)